-Creative Writing I Journalism Literature and Cinema () Literature and Cinema Honors () Creative Writing II Modern and Contemporary Latin American Literature ,
+Creative Writing I Journalism Literature and Cinema () Literature and Cinema Honors ()

+Creative Modern and Contemporary Latin

+Writing II American Literature

 (\) = Literature and Cinema can be used as long as it is taken in addition to the required English course.
-Currently, seniors can take Literature and Cinema as their required English course.
-Literature and Cinema is offered at both the College Prep and Honors levels.
+Currently, seniors can take Literature and Cinema a s their required English course.
+College Prep and Honors levels.
+Literature and Cinema is offered at both the